Your cart is empty

 | Education Tax | 0% | Not applicable to coffee |

-The 10% VAT paid at customs is fully recoverable for VAT-registered Korean businesses:
+The 10% VAT paid at import is fully recoverable for VAT-registered Korean businesses:

-Result: For registered businesses, the 10% VAT is temporary cash flow impact, not a true cost.
+For registered businesses, the 10% VAT is a temporary cash flow impact, not a true cost.

 |---|---|---|

-Note: Ocean freight rates fluctuate based on season, fuel costs, and global shipping demand.
-Rates shown are 2024-2026 averages.
+Rates fluctuate with fuel costs, season, and global shipping demand.
+Figures reflect 2024–2026 averages.
 Always request current quotes.

 | Cost Item | Amount | Per lb |